ai-spag/Agri-Tech/Getting_Started.readme.md

 # 🌿 Getting Started Guide: Agri-Tech Pioneers Infrastructure (Solana + Rust)

-Welcome to the **Agri-Tech Pioneers** program by **eAI-G9 Inc.**, where decentralized agriculture meets cutting-edge technology.
+Welcome to the **Agri-Tech Pioneers** program, where decentralized agriculture meets cutting-edge technology.
 This guide outlines the technical setup needed to launch and maintain your Solana-based smart farming infrastructure.

 ---